web

 1. Set Up a Local license

-Local licenses allow you to use Open Inventor on a specific computer.
-The designated computer is identified by its Host ID.
+A local license allows Open Inventor to run on a single, specific computer.
+That computer is identified by its Host ID.

-• Install and run Thermo Scientific License Manager (LM)
+• Install and run the Thermo Scientific License Manager (LM).

 • Click Information to display the FlexNet Host ID.
-If multiple Host IDs are displayed, copy the one corresponding to your permanent LAN card.
+If multiple Host IDs are shown, copy the one corresponding to your permanent LAN card.

-Once you have the Host ID, you can activate your license to obtain a Certificate License file (also called password) which you will install on your machine.
+Once you have the Host ID, activate your license to obtain a certificate license file (password file) that will be installed on your machine.

-If you have not yet activated your license, refer to article KA-01239 "Manage Local Licenses: Activate a License File".
+If your license has not yet been activated, refer to article KA-01239 "Manage Local Licenses: Activate a License File".

-To unlock the product, copy the provided license file into one of the following directories:
+To unlock Open Inventor, copy the provided license file to one of the following locations:

 • <OIVHOME>/License/password.dat